Pseudo-Isotopy and Diffeomorphisms of the 4-Sphere I: Loops of Spheres: Immersed arc position

 Define $T^G_{w_j}$, the $G$-\emph{normal torus} to $\partial K$, to be the tube about $\partial K$ disjoint from $G$.
 In an analogous manner define $T^R_{w_j}$. \end{definition}

 \begin{lemma} If $(\mF', \mW')$ is obtained from $(\mF, \mW)$ by a disc slide, then the path $\alpha(\mF,\mW)$ is relatively homotopic to $\alpha(\mF', \mW')$. \end{lemma}

+\begin{remarks} i) The proof can be found in \S 11.
+However, for the purposes of this section, this lemma is not needed.
+In fact, in this paper we will perform operations on finger/Whitney systems that may move it out of its relative homotopy class.
+In analogy, we might prove that a certain function on loops in a space is in fact a function on the homotopy class by showing that two homotopic loops are homotopic in a larger space through loops for which we know the function is invariant.

-\begin{remark} A disc slide can be viewed as resulting from a special type of factorization again showing that the induced 1-parameter family does not change the pseudo-isotopy class.
-See \cite[Lemma 3.15]{Ga3}. \end{remark}
+ii) A disc slide can be viewed as resulting from a special type of factorization again showing that the induced 1-parameter family does not change the associated pseudo-isotopy class.
+See \cite[Lemma 3.15]{Ga3}. \end{remarks}

 \begin{definition} We say that $\mW'$ is obtained from $\mW$ by a $p$-twisted G-disc slide if it arises from a disc slide except that the band twists $p$-times around $G$ as it traverses $\omega$.
 A 3D local slice of the band appears as in Figure \ref{fig:pspinning} and from that one sees how to rotate in the $t,z$ plan as the band travels along $\omega$.
 Here $G\subset x,y$ plane.
 The reader can use the orientation of $G$ and $S^2\times S^2$ to define an orientation convention for this twisting. \end{definition}